-U.S. Navy nuclear submarine docks in Gibraltar amid rising tensions with Iran
+U.S. Navy nuclear submarine docks in Gibraltar amid heightened tensions with Iran

 Here's what it means for you.